What is the Mahjong Card?

 See the Card in Action

-Play today's Mini Mahj puzzle and use the in-game card viewer to explore winning hands while you play.
+Play today's Mini Mahj challenge and use the in-game card viewer to explore winning hands while you play.